ISG-ICS/cloudberry/docs/documentation.md

 shell> git clone https://github.com/ISG-ICS/cloudberry.git
 ```

+Suppose the repostory is cloned to the folder `~/cloudberry`.

 Step 3: Use the following steps to install an AsterixDB cluster on the local machine in order to run the Cloudberry middleware.

    1. Install [Docker](https://www.docker.com/products/docker) (version at least 1.10) on the local machine;
-   2. Run the following command to create an AsterixDB cluster locally:
+   2. Run the following commands to create an AsterixDB cluster locally:

 ```
-shell> cd cloudberry
+~> cd cloudberry
-shell> ./script/dockerRunAsterixDB.sh
+~/cloudberry> ./script/dockerRunAsterixDB.sh
 ```
 This command will download and run a prebuilt AsterixDB docker image from [here](https://hub.docker.com/r/jianfeng/asterixdb/).
 This step may take 5-10 minutes or even longer, depending on your network speed.

 Step 4: Run the following command to ingest sample tweets (about 324K) and US population data into AsterixDB.

 ```
-shell> cd cloudberry
-shell> ./script/ingestAllTwitterToLocalCluster.sh
+~/cloudberry> ./script/ingestAllTwitterToLocalCluster.sh
 ```

-This step is downloading about 70MB of data, so it may take 5 minutes, again, depending on your network speed.
+This step is downloading about 70MB of data, and it may take 5 minutes, again, depending on your network speed.
 This step is successful after you see a message "Data ingestion completed!" in the shell.

 Step 5: Compile and run the Cloudberry server.

 ```
-shell> cd cloudberry
-shell> sbt compile
+~/cloudberry> sbt compile
-shell> sbt "project neo" "run"
+~/cloudberry> sbt "project neo" "run"
 ```

 Wait until the shell prints a message "Server started, use Ctrl+D to stop and go back to the console....".